How to say it

 Two roots: the Germanic Ada (a diminutive of names beginning with adal, 'noble') and the Hebrew ʿAdah ('adornment').
 Ada Lovelace, the 19th-century mathematician, gave the name its strongest modern cultural anchor.

 Ada comes from two roots that converged.
-The Germanic Ada is a diminutive of names beginning with adal ('noble') — the same root that gave Adelaide and Adeline.
+The Germanic Ada is a diminutive of names beginning with adal ('noble'), the same root that gave Adelaide and Adeline.
 The Hebrew ʿAdah means 'adornment'; she appears in Genesis as one of Lamech's wives.
-Ada Lovelace (1815-1852), the daughter of Lord Byron and a friend of Charles Babbage, wrote what's regarded as the first algorithm intended for a machine — making her the first computer programmer.
+Ada Lovelace (1815-1852), the daughter of Lord Byron and a friend of Charles Babbage, wrote what's regarded as the first algorithm intended for a machine, making her the first computer programmer.
 The programming language Ada (US Department of Defense, 1980) is named for her.
 As a given name Ada was strong in the late 19th century, faded, and is back in the US top 200 since 2014.
 Single short forms aren't common.

 peaked at #33 in 1880, currently #219 in 2025.

-Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–present.
+Source: U.S. Social Security Administration, names given to at least 5 babies in a year, 1880–2025.
+Reviewed July 2026.
 See where the names are moving

 Ada Lovelace (first computer programmer) is the dominant modern cultural anchor; the eponymous Ada programming language is the tech-anchor.